AlexTISYoung/snipar/docs/guide.rst

 Siblings are identified through individuals that have the same FID and the same FATHER_ID and MOTHER_ID.

+We recommend working through the (:doc:`tutorial`) to get an idea of the workflow required for a full analysis.

 The core model is the sibreg model (:class:`sibreg.model`), which consists of a linear model for the mean along with a vector of class labels that allows for correlations within-class.
 (The correlations within-class result from modelling mean differences between classes as independent, normally distributed random effects.)
 For